Many mortgages for over 60s do not feature on the leading comparison sites.

 Acceptance rates for these mortgages are not uniformly high and can vary significantly based on individual lenders’ policies and the applicant’s financial profile.
 Older borrowers typically need to provide detailed information about their retirement income and may face limitations on the loan amount and term length.
 Some lenders may not have age limits for their mortgage products, while others might set specific age criteria for loan repayment.

-Consulting with a mortgage broker can be beneficial for more tailored advice and to understand the acceptance rates and criteria of specific lenders.
-Brokers have in-depth market knowledge and can guide applicants towards lenders most likely to accept their applications based on age and financial situation.
+Consulting with a mortgage broker can be beneficial for more tailored advice and understanding the acceptance rates and criteria of specific lenders.
+Brokers have in-depth market knowledge and can guide applicants towards lenders who are most likely to accept their applications based on age and financial situation.

 Do all RIO mortgages UK feature on the comparison sites?